 TYPE: – This is a disused quarry with a public footpath running right through the middle.
 Fossils are best found in and on the quarry floor.

 When you visit large sites like this, it is sometimes easy to become overwhelmed by the sheer size and you end up trying to search too quickly and finding nothing.
 Instead, concentrate on the loose rocks along the overgrown quarry floor.
 These are nicely weathered out and easy to see and pick up.

 You can also collect from the scree and rock slopes, and by splitting rocks, although, this seems less productive than searching the floor.
 Brachiopods, corals and bryozoans are the most common fossils here.

 The quarry is split into two main sections and is cut into the valley sides.
 There are further quarries to the east and west, with an even larger one south of Stoke St Michael.
 Some of these are still working, such as the almost one-mile-long “Merehead Quarry”.
 The working ones will need permission to visit, unlike Stocker Hole, which has unrestricted access.

 The Carboniferous Limestone here is the Black Rock Limestone Subgroup (part of the Pembroke Limestone Group.
-This is Courceyan and Chadian in age and is a thin-to-thick bedded, dark grey-to-black rock, which splinters very easily.
+This is from the Dinantian (Lower Carboniferous) and the Tournaisian Stage, Courceyan and Chadian Substages in age.
+It is a thin-to-thick bedded, dark grey-to-black rock, which splinters very easily.